 Hearing loss is a common problem in newborns.
-Some cases are due to auditory neuropathy spectrum disorder (ANSD), a problem in the transmission of sound from the inner ear that makes sound disorganized when it reaches the brain.
+Some cases are due to auditory neuropathy spectrum disorder (ANSD), a problem in the transmission of sound from the ear's innermost part (the inner ear) to the brain.

 The causes of ANSD are unknown, but children who are born prematurely or have a family history of the condition are at higher risk for it.
 Symptoms can develop at any age, but most kids with ANSD are born with it and diagnosed in the first months of life.